directus-labs/guest-authoring/next-auth-with-directus/index.md

     docker compose up
     ```

-    This command will create a new Directus container in docker with all the necessary files for running in your _server_ folder.
+    This command will create a new Directus container in docker with all the necessary files for running in your _server_ directory.

     You should now have Directus running on your machine on <http://localhost:8055> or <http://127.0.0.1:8055>